jnduli/blog_jnduli.co.ke/content/drafts/developer_experience.rst

 strategic work as well as managing support in a way that doesn't interfere with the strategic bets.

+The team collects feedback through surveys, in-context feedback (like slackbot/browser plugin that asks for feedback when dev uses a tool), feedback channels like slack channels, office hours, 1:1 interviews, shadowing devs, etc.

+It considers the following while prioritizing strategic work:

+- Is the issue isolated to one team or organization wide?
+- Which dev persona needs to be served, and prioritize teams that are on mission critical projects.
+- What level of ongoing work does the problem require, like support, maintenance, documentation, coaching.
+- What is the cost of the problem, and the expected gain to the company?
+A simple way to do this is to get 1.5X average dev salary to get cost per minute/hour, then multiply this by the amount spent waiting, redoing, context switching within development process.
+Another is cost of delayed investment e.g. if the problem costs 400K per week, we can calculate the cost of not investing in this for 5 months.

+Before releasing for general availability find early adopters and release a prototype to them so that you get feedback.

+In order to get wider adoption:

+- all hands meeting, show-and-tell meetings, events like hack-days
+- create a place where devs learn and discuss the work (community)
+- embedding: devx team member joins a team for a sprint to help with adoption
+- showcase an internal champion e.g. a team that uses the tool shares their use case and the benefits.
+- build the tool into automated processes for common tasks.

+If the change isn't catching on, its possible the team missed something in their research with regard to pain points experienced.

 ..
 TODO: further summary
-How DevEx teams prioritize strategic work: can use surveys, in-context feedback (tool like slackbot/browser plugin that asks for feedback when dev uses a tool), ask/feedback channels (e.g. slack channel), office hours, 1:1 interviews, customer advisory boards, embedded/shadowing (devs work alongside devs to better understand what they're experiencing).
-Team considers:
-- is issue isolated to specific team or systemic across organisation?
-There are things team can change e.g. tools, tests, builds, environments, documentation and things they can influence e.g. issues isolated to specific teams.
-- Which dev persona do we need to serve? e.g. prioritize work for teams on mission critical projects.
-- What level of ongoing work will this problem require moving forward? e.g. new tool requires support and maintenance, documentation needs coaching on how to write or find it, tech debt can need focus on preventing high interest tech debt long term.
-- What is the cost of this problem?
-Expected gain to the company( and try to calculate the expected boost in productivity), cost of time wasted( take avg eng salaray, multiply by 1.5X to get cost per minute/hour, then multiply this time by the amount spent waiting, redoing, conktext switching within a part of development process), cost of delayed investment (if the problem costs the org an avg of 400K per week, we can calculate the cost of not investing in the problem for 5 months).

-How devex teams get adoption for tools or processes? before releasing for general availability:
-- identify early adopters
-- release a prototype to early adopters
-- get feedback on change from users

-interesting tactics for getting adoption:
-- all hands meetings, show-and-tell meetings
-- events like hackdays
-- community: create a place where people can learn about the work and talk with other users.
-- embedding: devx team member joins a team for a sprint and helps adoption
-- showcase team/internal champion: have a team using the tool share their case study on the benefits
-- build the golden path: build tool into automated processes for common tasks.

-If the change isn't catching on, its possible the team missed something in their research with regards to pain points experienced.

 The Case For Developer Experience
 ---------------------------------
 https://future.com/the-case-for-developer-experience/

-What's holding back devex is that most of the conversations around developer experience are about how to make it easier to write new code, in a vacuum, when in reality most devs are writing new code that needs to play well with old code, which goes beyond the obvious complaints of tech debt, lack of explainability and other issues.
-There are 2 categories of tools, thus 2 categories of devex
+Most discussion on devex is about how to make it easier to write new code, which doesn't usually include how to make new code play well with old code.
+There are 2 major categories of tools and hence devex:
-needs:
 - abstraction tools (assume we code in a vaccuum)
 - complexity exploring tools (assume we work in complex environs)

-the dark side of abstreaction is that at some point you need to cross the abstraction barried e.g. reach inside the db, and different problems require different abstractions.
+With abstraction, you will need to cross the abstraction barrier at some point e.g. query the db in an ORM.

-It's empowering to the dev to help explore and embrace existing complexity, rather than introduce more complexity when trying to automate things away.
+..
+TODO summary

 Developers work in rainforests, not planned gardens
 We already have tools that help us find and fix issues in existing systems e.g.